mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 Similar functionality is also available for picking up parts of a `caller` when using [argument queries](./SelectArgument.md)

-But of course, but when just one level deep, is not enough to handle a lot of cases.
-Furthermore, what if we have already somehow selected some region and want a piece of it? do we have described again?
+But of course, but going just one level deep, is not enough to handle a lot of cases.
+Furthermore, what if we have already somehow selected some region and want a piece of it?
+Do we have to describe it again?
 What if we can't?
-Also what happens even want an entire range of for the minor parts?
+Also what happens when we want an entire range of for the minor parts?

-in order to provide an answer to all these important questions, release 0.1.0 has introduced another way to use sub indexing
+In order to provide an answer to all these important questions, release 0.1.0 has introduced another way to use sub indexing

 ## Dedicated Sub Indexing Commands

-These queries operate on the current selection into support multiple cursors.
+These queries operate on the current selection  and  support multiple cursors.
 The full syntax looks like

 ```python
 "[(smart|<operation>)] [<nth>] part <sub_index>"